Iceland tours continue unaffected. Read about the latest eruption

 2023-2024 SUNDHNÚKUR ERUPTIONS

-The eruptions in the Sundhnúkur volcanic system began on December 18th, 2023, with the first outburst lasting for 3 days.
+The series of eruptions in the Sundhnúkur volcanic system started on December 18th, 2023, with the first eruption lasting 3 days.

 March 2024 Volcano Eruption in Iceland - Photo by Julius Matikas